samweru-zz/bookkeep/README.md

 to bookkeeping functionality.
 It is implemented by scheduling transactions before submitting
 them to accounting.
 Transactions are shceduled pending until the user is satisfied to push `sch:push` them to accounting.
-Prior to this push, one must create a schedule `sch:new` in which one may add items they hope to purchase `lpo:add` or items that are being sold `sale:add` sales.
+Prior to this push, one must create a schedule `sch:new` in which one may add items they hope to purchase via `lpo:add` or items that are being sold `sale:add` commands.

 Once preferred scheduled transaction is pushed, the transaction can be viewed via `trx:last` command.
 The details of bookkeeping can be viewed via the `entry:last` command.
 To record payments